mewbak/goey/README.md

 ## Getting Started

 * Package documentation and examples are on [godoc](https://godoc.org/bitbucket.org/rj/goey).
-* Example GUI applications are in the examples folder.
+* The minimal GUI example application is [onebutton](https://godoc.org/bitbucket.org/rj/goey/example/onebutton), and additional example applications are in the example folder.
 * A mock widget is provided in the `mock` package ([documentation](https://godoc.org/bitbucket.org/rj/goey/mock)).

 ### Windows